 Bridalveil Falls Trail

 This trail is a leisurely, half-mile round trip, with minimal elevation gain.
-Don’t let it’s mild nature fool you, this stroll takes you to the bottom of the falls which is an absolutely incredible site to see.
+Don’t let it’s mild nature fool you, this stroll takes you to the bottom of the falls which is an absolutely incredible sight to see.
 The full force of the falls is truly seen at the bottom where it crashes.
 I wouldn’t miss this one.

 El Capitan & Cathedral Beach

 Next to Bridalveil is Cathedral Beach- an excellent rest spot for a picnic.
-With shallow waters you can dip your feet in to cool off too if you like.
+With shallow waters, you can dip your feet in to cool off too if you like.

 The best part is the incredible views of El Capitan from this location.
 El Capitan is an icon of the park with its granite walls which stand out as a major feature of the west end of Yosemite Valley.
 At more than 3,000 feet high, it is 2.5 times as tall as the Empire State Building, and more than 3 times as high as the tip of the Eiffel Tower.

 We hope this gives you an excellent start in planning your first visit to Yosemite National Park.
 While you can’t possibly hope to see it all- unless you’re planning an extended stay- you can still make it very worthwhile and memorable.
 Always practice caution as a beginner.
-Familiarize yourself with the parks advisories and speak to a ranger that can provide some guidance to make your trip a safe and happy one.
+Familiarize yourself with the park’s advisories and speak to a ranger that can provide some guidance to make your trip a safe and happy one.
 Don’t forget to tell us all about it when you get back!
 Happy trails!